In this article, we're going to go over what we believe it takes to become an iOS developer in the next few months.

 There are no other special qualifications required – just nail those core skills and you'll be fine.

-However, if you've mastered those skills and want to advance, there are five more skills I recommend you learn.
+However, if you've mastered those skills and want to advance, there are five more skills we would recommend you learn.
 These are the skills that will propel you from a good to a fantastic position – you'll become even more employable, and the range of apps you'll be able to build will expand even further.

 The abilities are as follows: